MovieLabs/OMC/Docs/Tech-Notes/Relationships.md

 			[<entityInstance>]
 ```

-The example below shows how a Character entity may look (other properties were omitted for clarity)
+The example below shows how a Character entity with a Context can look.
+The Character has two pieces of concept art and one narrative prop.
+Other properties were omitted for clarity.

 ```JSON
 {